 - IQ wasn’t correlated with conscientiousness and extraversion.

 Further complicating things is the set of autism spectrum conditions (ASC).
-In a study of children and adolescents with ASC (no longer free, unfortunately), researchers found that anxiety and cognitive ability (i.e. IQ) moderated risk-taking.
+In a study of children and adolescents with ASC, researchers found that anxiety and cognitive ability (i.e. IQ) moderated risk-taking.
 Specifically, they found a significant positive relationship between anxiety and risk-taking in autistic subjects but no such relationship in non-autistic subjects.
 IQ was positively correlated with risk-taking in autistic subjects but negatively correlated in non-autistic subjects.
 Furthermore, the researchers posit that fear of failure moderated risk-taking in autistic subjects while prospect of reward moderated risk-taking in non-autistic subjects.

-A 2006 study (also no longer free) examined the link between autism and the “Big Five” personality traits and found that:
+A 2006 study (N.B.: full text no longer free) examined the link between autism and the “Big Five” personality traits and found that:

 - Autism correlated negatively with extraversion and conscientiousness, but correlated positively with neuroticism.
 (The paper cites a source which also found negative correlation between autism and agreeableness); the difference could be an artifact of the sample (in this study, researchers sampled college students only).